Decide what every saved video is for.

 Saving a video is a promise to come back later.
-Enough saves become a queue you stop opening.
-Cleanse starts with YouTube and gives that queue a review pass: read the short summary, go deeper when needed, move it somewhere useful, share it, or let it go.
+Watch Later, subscriptions, and playlists fill up faster than you can review them.
+Cleanse gives that queue a Mac review pass: read the short summary, open the deep summary or transcript when it matters, organize into a playlist, share it, export it, or clear it.

 Saving is not a decision.